dpedu/pyircbot/docs/setup/initial_config.rst

 .. note::

     To bind to an address but no specific port, set the second tuple entry to `null`.

+.. cmdoption:: connection.rate_limit

+    Set to false to disable rate limiting.
+Otherwise, a dict containing two floats keyed: `rate_max`: how many messages may be bursted at once, and `rate_int`: after bursting, how many seconds between messages.

 .. cmdoption:: modules